IIIF/cookbook-recipes/recipe/0140-multiple-geo-assertion/index.md

 ```

 ### Example 3: GeoJSON service
 In this example, the agent does own the resource.
 The agent wants to put the assertions directly on the resource.
 [Presentation API 2 handles `service` as a block](https://iiif.io/api/presentation/2.1/#service).
 The `service` block would include multiple links to external sources to gather each Feature.
-This poses verbosity that is best avoided and this recipe preferences the `service` return a single FeatureCollection containing all the geographic data Features.
+This confronts complexity that is not explicitly handled by Presentation 2 API and so this recipe preferences the `service` return a single FeatureCollection containing all the geographic data Features.
 [JSON-LD](prezi2canvasandservice.json)

 {: .line-numbers data-download-link data-download-link-label="Download me" data-src="prezi2canvasandservice.json" }